A Short History of Russia, Mark Galeotti

 "Terrific - and an amazing achievement to cover so much ground in such a short and wonderfully readable book." -Peter Frankopan, bestselling author of The Silk Roads

-Russia’s epic and dramatic story told in an accessible, lively and short form, using the country's fascinating history to illuminate its future.
+Russia’s epic story told in an accessible, lively and short form, using the country's fascinating history to help us understand its actions today and what the future might hold

 Reviews